-New members must choose a primary care provider ("PCP") who is in the in the Kaiser Permanente network and in the Kaiser Permanente Medi-Cal Service Area.
-You must choose a PCP within 30 days from the time you become a member with Kaiser Permanente.
+New members must choose a primary care provider ("PCP") who is in the Kaiser Permanente network and in the Santa Clara Family Health Plan Service Area.
+You must choose a PCP within 30 days from the time you are assigned to Kaiser Permanente.
 If you do not choose a PCP, we will choose one for you.

-You must choose a PCP at a Kaiser Permanente network facility in the Kaiser Permanente Medi-Cal Service Area.
-You may choose the same PCP or different PCPs for all family members in the Kaiser Permanente Medi-Cal Plan.
+You may choose the same PCP or different PCPs for all family members assigned to Kaiser Permanente.